-Action PF-6.1: (a) Street address numbers shall be clearly displayed on the street side or sides of each commercial, residential, or other building in Town, consistent with applicable design guidelines to protect community character.

-(b) Where a building or other structure may be accessed by a street or alley other than the main address for the building or other structure, the street address number shall be clearly displayed on each side of the building or structure that fronts on such other street or alley.
+Action PF-6.1 (a) Street address numbers shall be clearly displayed on the street side or sides of each commercial, residential, or other building in Town, consistent with applicable design guidelines to protect community character. (b) Where a building or other structure may be accessed by a street or alley other than the main address for the building or other structure, the street address number shall be clearly displayed on each side of the building or structure that fronts on such other street or alley.
 The street address number on each building or structure shall (1) have a minimum size of six (6) by six (6) inches, and (2) consist of an internally or externally illuminated sign with a minimum luminance of 5 foot-candles.
 In all cases, addresses shall be readily identifiable from the nearest fire apparatus access road servicing the building.

-PF-7 The County supports the cooperative redevelopment of the historical "Carriage House" (located at 45035 Main St., on Assessor's Parcel Number 119-240-01) in Mendocino Headlands State Park_for use by the County Sheriff as the Sheriff's Substation in the Town of Mendocino, to benefit public safety for this special community, its residents, property owners, historic structures, coastal resources, and visitors.
+PF-7 The County supports the cooperative redevelopment of the historical "Carriage House" (located at 45035 Main St., on Assessor's Parcel Number 119-240-01) in Mendocino Headlands State Park for use by the County Sheriff as the Sheriff's Substation in the Town of Mendocino, to benefit public safety for this special community, its residents, property owners, historic structures, coastal resources, and visitors.
 (Note: Action PF-7 does not directly govern the issuance of Mendocino Town Coastal Development Permits.)

-Action PF-7.1: The Mendocino Town Open Space land use classification and zoning classification shall be clarified to specifically add "Public Safety Facility" as an additional principal permitted use within the existing Carriage House in Mendocino Headlands State Park; provided, that the Mendocino Historical Review Board shall (1) review the exterior of the proposed redevelopment of the Carriage House for conformity with the Mendocino Historical District Preservation Ordinance to substantially maintain the historical appearance of the structure, and (2) recommend feasible mitigation for screening of any public safety equipment that the facility requires to function.
+Action PF-7.1 The Mendocino Historical Review Board shall (1) review the exterior of the proposed redevelopment of the Carriage House for conformity with the Historical Preservation District for Town of Mendocino Ordinance to substantially maintain the historical appearance of the structure, and (2) recommend feasible mitigation for screening of any public safety equipment that the facility requires to function.